Wounded Rhymes

 Wounded Rhymes is the second studio album by Swedish singer and songwriter Lykke Li.
 It was released on 25 February 2011 by LL Recordings and Atlantic Records.
 Written in Los Angeles and recorded in Stockholm, the album was produced by Björn Yttling of Peter Bjorn and John, who also handled production for Li's debut album, Youth Novels (2008).

-Upon its release, Wounded Rhymes received acclaim from music critics, who viewed it as an improvement on its predecessor.
+Upon its release, Wounded Rhymes received acclaim from music critics, who viewed it as an improvement from its predecessor.
 It produced four singles, including "I Follow Rivers", which charted inside the top five in several European countries.

 Background and writing

 Li spent six months writing the album in the Echo Park neighbourhood of Los Angeles, while visiting the desert, rewatching Alejandro Jodorowsky's 1973 film The Holy Mountain and listening to Alan Lomax field recordings, eventually coming up with songs she calls "hypnotic, psychotic and more primal".
 In an interview with Pitchfork on 18 November 2010, when asked if lead single "Get Some" was an indicative of the rest of the album, Li responded:

 "It's just a snapshot, but the album is darker, moodier, and the lyrics are heavier.
 There's less atmosphere, more directness.
 I was 19 when I recorded my first album, and I've been exposed to many things during these last few years; all the baby fat is gone.
 I dove into the craziness and did things that maybe I would think twice about when I get older.
 And I'm a really restless person; I'm tired of the way I sounded or looked yesterday.
 So it's hard to hang onto this image of me as this young Swedish female in this world.
 People comment on how you look, it's so unnecessary.
 I just wanted people to listen to what I have to say instead of focusing on anything else.
 And, of course, there are a lot of things I'm angry about in the world."

 During the same interview, she also explained her decision to write the album in Los Angeles:

 "I'm from Sweden so I don't enjoy winter at all; there's nothing cute about it.
 Right now I'm in Stockholm, and it's so fucking cold and dark.
 I have such a dark mood in myself already so I don't need things to be darker.

 I was totally romanticizing the idea of Los Angeles when the Doors, Joni Mitchell, and Neil Young were hanging out there.
 I was trying to find David Lynch and Leonard Cohen with no luck.
 It was just more of a retreat.
 And Los Angeles is such a mysterious place because there's so much evil in that city, but there's also so much light.
 You can be totally alone on a hillside and I love that kind of secluded, deserted rawness."

 Li unveiled the album's artwork and track listing on her official website on 14 December 2010.